-This course conforms to the Richmond University Standard Assessment Norms approved at Academic Board and located at: http://www.richmond.ac.uk/admitted-students/
+This course conforms to the University Assessment Norms approved at Academic Board.

 Teaching Methodology:

 The course will be delivered in a semi-formal form combining lectures and in-class discussions with student presentations and (a) visit(s) to London banking institutions.